 I take content warnings seriously.
 And I post a whole lot of potentially sensitive or triggering content.

-If I explain something Fediverse-related without having been asked to do so, not even indirectly, I add "(CW:) Fedisplaining" and the hashtags #Fedisplaining and #CWFedisplaining.
+explain something Fediverse-related without having been asked to do so, not even indirectly, I add "(CW:) Fedisplaining" and the hashtags #

-If I write about content warnings, I add "(CW:) content warning meta" and the hashtag #CWMeta.
+If I write about content warnings, I add "(CW:) content warning meta" and the hashtag #

 If I could write a summary/Mastodon-style content warning for this, I'd write, "I need hashtags not only to cover the topics I write about, but also to trigger text filters which some people use for automated content warnings CW: long (almost 6,400 characters), Fediverse meta, non-Mastodon Fediverse meta, Fedisplaining, content warning meta, hashtag meta, doing things differently from the standard Mastodon way in the Fediverse".